WDD 330: Web Frontend Development II

 }

-Make sure that you reference main.js into your index.html file with a script tag.
-Otherwise you may end up wondering why nothing you do has any effect.
+Make sure to reference main.js in the index.html file with a script tag.

-6. Then create an instance of your ProductListing class in main.js and make sure that you can see the list of products.
+6. Then create an instance of your ProductList class in main.js and make sure that you can see the list of products.

 Working with templates

-As we think about building our product list, each product card will have very similar markup.
+As you think about building the product list, each product card will have very similar markup.
 Templates are a way for us to reuse markup in an efficient way.
-Before we were able to leave the markup in the HTML file, and just fill in the values with JavaScript, but that won't work as we need multiple copies of the template.
+Before you were able to leave the markup in the HTML file, and just fill in the values with JavaScript, but that won't work as you need multiple copies of the template.
 There are many ways that developers will handle template issues.

 When choosing a template solution, keep a few things in mind: